-Today’s enormous demand for daily necessities is followed by mass production and the need for cost-effective and rapid solutions.
+Petroleum and petrochemicals are part of today’s enormous demand for daily necessities followed by mass production and the need for cost-effective and rapid solutions.
 The transition to less costly and environmentally friendly production processes is slowly taking place, starting with petrochemicals.

 Petrochemicals are chemical substances produced through the process of petrochemistry that can be found in most of our goods that use materials such as plastics, fibers, and rubbers.
 They are also used in medical equipment and transportation parts and to add product features like water resistance.